DevBrianKE/expense-tracker/README.md

 # Expense Tracker

-A simple React application that allows users to add, search, filter, and delete expenses.
-This project demonstrates basic state management, controlled forms, component composition, and conditional rendering using React.
+A straightforward React app that helps users manage their expenses efficiently.
+The app enables users to add, search, filter, and delete expenses.
+The project illustrates key React concepts such as state management, controlled components, form handling, and conditional rendering.

 ## Live Demo

-View the live application:
+Check out the live version of the app here:
 [https://expensesestarckker.netlify.app/](https://expensesestarckker.netlify.app/)

 ## Features

-- Add new expenses with a name, amount, and category
+- Add expenses with details like name, amount, and category
 - Filter expenses by category
-- Search expenses by name
+- Search for specific expenses by name
-- Delete expenses from the list
+- Remove expenses from the list
-- Responsive layout for desktop and mobile
+- Responsive design optimized for both desktop and mobile screens

 ## Getting Started

-Follow the steps below to run the project locally.
+To run this project locally, follow the steps below:

 ### Prerequisites

-Make sure you have the following installed:
+Ensure you have the following installed:

 - [Node.js](https://nodejs.org/)
-- npm (comes with Node.js)
+- npm (comes bundled with Node.js)

 ### Installation